AvolitesLtd/TitanManual/docs/titan-basics.md

 (not all desk lamps are wired like this and may require rewiring to work).

-- You can set the brightness of the desk lamps from the **System** menu (press <Keys.HardKey>Avo</Keys.HardKey> + <Keys.HardKey>Disk</Keys.HardKey>).
+- You can set the brightness of the desk lamps on the wheels when in the **System** menu (press <Keys.HardKey>Avo</Keys.HardKey> + <Keys.HardKey>Disk</Keys.HardKey>).

 ## Connecting Console Wings